 KV 15 consists of two descending corridors decorated with the Litany of Re, followed by a further corridor decorated with the Amduat leading into the well room.
 A doorway from the well room leads to a pillared hall with a shrine to Osiris and scenes from the Book of Gates.
 Beyond this lies a passageway which was adapted to form the burial chamber.
 This chamber is decorated with images of several deities including the image of Nut on the ceiling.

-Three corridors, the well room, pillared hall and a passage which would have led to the burial chamber were excavated.
-The chamber usually found in the right wall of the pillared hall had not been excavated, but a rectangular recess in that place may have been a doorway which would have led to that room had there been time to complete it.
+Three corridors, the well room, pillared hall, and a passage which would have led to the burial chamber were excavated.
+The chamber usually found in the right wall of the pillared hall had not been excavated, but a rectangular recess there may have been a doorway which would have led to that room had there been time to complete it.
 There is evidence that some of the cartouches of Seti were damaged or removed, and then reinstated at a later date.
 There has been some speculation regarding who was responsible for this damage, and who made the repairs.

-Aldred suggested that Siptah may have been responsible for this, and that it was Tausret who reinstated the cartouches.
+Aldred suggested that Siptah may have been responsible for the damage, and that it was Tausret who reinstated the cartouches.
 This seems unlikely as Siptah never ruled without the support of Tausret and would have had no obvious reason to attack the memory of Seti.
-Spalinger proposed Bay as the defacer, and Setnakhte as the restorer, but again it is hard to see why Bay would hold a grudge to Seti who had granted him a tomb in the Valley fo the Kings.
+Spalinger proposed Bay as the defacer, and Setnakhte as the restorer, but again it is hard to see why Bay would hold a grudge against Seti who had granted him a tomb in the Valley of the Kings.

 Yurco has suggested that the damage to the front of the tomb was caused by Paneb stealing stone from the tomb (as referred to in Papyrus Salt 124), although the damage is not really consistent with the quarrying described in the text.

 Altenmuller proposed that Seti was originally buried in the tomb of Tausret (KV 14) and later moved into KV 15 by Setnakhte (or Ramesess III) who reconsecrated the tomb and replaced the cartouches.
-However, this is largely based in the fact that the cartouches of Siptah in KV14 were replaced to refer to Seti after Siptah died.
+However, this is largely based on the fact that the cartouches of Siptah in KV14 were replaced to refer to Seti after Siptah died.
 Tausret may have had her own reasons to makes these changes.
-When Seti died KV 14 was not completed, and it is hard to imagine work continuing on that tomb if Seti was already buried in it!
+When Seti died, KV 14 was not complete, and it is hard to imagine work continuing on that tomb if Seti was already buried in it!

-Artists began decorating the pillared hall, but with low quality low relief the which contrasts with the quality of the work at the beginning of the project.
+Artists began decorating the pillared hall, but with low quality reliefs, which contrast with the quality of the work at the beginning of the project.
 This work was not finished, and the Litany of Re in the second corridor was not completed.
 Then work stopped again when Seti died.
 The corridor leading from the pillared hall was hastily adapted to form a burial chamber and decorations were crudely painted on the walls and ceiling.
 The well room was painted with images of funerary objects and statues instead of the images of the king with a series of deities that would be found in most tombs.
-For example, instead of a three dimensional skiff with the king standing upon it holding a harpoon is replaced by a painting of this scene on one of the walls.
+For example, instead of a three dimensional skiff with the king standing upon it holding a harpoon there was just a painting of this scene on one of the walls.

 The tomb was opened in antiquity, and so contains over sixty examples of graffiti most likely dating to the Greco Roman Period.